-All paramedic students are expected to attend these courses and successfully complete them in order to complete clinical progression.
+All paramedic students are expected to attend these courses and successfully complete them to complete clinical progression.
 If a student is unable to successfully complete a certification course scheduled in the program, discussion with the Lead instructor, Program Director and Medical Director will take place.
-It will be discussed if alternatives can be made for the student
+It will be discussed whether alternatives can be made for that student and may require the student to pay for the additional course fees hosted outside of their normal classroom environment.
+Likewise, if a student should come in with and the aforementioned certifications, they are still expected to be present and participate in the courses with their respective cohort.
+They will be required to test for the certificate, even if that certification will not expire prior to the end of the program.
+Certification exams are entered into the gradebook as part of the student's overall grade performance for that class.